CatsIllustrated - BY THE NUMBERS: The Blue-White Game

 1-for-10 - An off-night in 3-point shooting for freshman guards Tyrese Maxey and Johnny Juzang, who are expected to be two of the better shooters on the roster.

-3 - Blocked shots between the two teams, one for Nick Richards, one for Nate Sestina, and one for Johnny Juzang.
+3 - Blocked shots between the two teams, one apiece for Nick Richards, Nate Sestina, and Johnny Juzang.

 3 - Steals for sophomore guard Ashton Hagans.